A regional, metropolitan university

-With nearly 5,000 students and 40 undergraduate and graduate degree programs, the University of Washington Bothell is the fastest-growing four-year public university in the state of Washington.
+With more than 5,000 students and 45 undergraduate and graduate degree programs, the University of Washington Bothell is the fastest-growing four-year public university in the state of Washington.

-During the 2014-15 academic year, UW Bothell celebrates its 25th anniversary of providing access and opportunity to students from North King and Snohomish counties and across the state of Washington.
+For more than 25 years, UW Bothell has fulfilled its mandate to provide access and opportunity to students from North King and Snohomish counties and across the state of Washington.

 UW Bothell: A national reputation